tilburgsciencehub/website/content/building-blocks/configure-your-computer/statistics-and-computation/text-editor.md

 - Open the Command Palette in VS Code with the shortcut `Cmd+Shift+P` to find the command "Shell Command: Install 'code' command in PATH command."
 Hit enter.
 - You should see a confirming message telling you that "the Shell command `code` is succesfully installed in PATH".
 - Restart the terminal.
-- You can open VS Code in your terminal now by typing `$ code.` and hitting enter!
+- You can open VS Code in your terminal now by typing `$ code .` and hitting enter!

 #### Linux/Ubuntu users